jil1213/SMP-SignalProcessing/README.md

 # SMP-SignalProcessing

-In this Repositiory are all scripts for my master thesis stored.
+This repository contains all scripts used for my master's thesis.

-Folder data stores the measured data and converted files
+Folder `data` stores the measured data and converted files

 ## visualizationsdensity